jrvc/txtMining_plotting-example/README.md

 # txtMining_plotting-example
 Simplified example for week5 of "Building Applications for NLP" course - autum 2019

+This weeks assignment is meant to show you how to produce plots and display them in your website.

 ## Installation
 Create a project directory: